-The NIF Bioimaging Facility provides access to advance in vivo micro-CT, multispectral fluorescence and bioluminescence imaging, high frequency ultrasound and photoacoustic imaging and the NIF Flagship magnetic resonance imaging (MRI) instrument.
+NIF provides access to advance in vivo micro-CT, in-vivo multispectral fluorescence and bioluminescence imaging, in vivo high frequency ultrasound and photoacoustic imaging and the NIF Flagship preclinical magnetic resonance imaging (MRI) instrument.

 These systems can image anaesthetised small animals such as mice and rats non-in-invasively with real time physiological monitoring including respiration, animal temperature and heart rate.
 Animals can be imaged in real time and cells, protein or bacteria tracked over time, to provide a more biologically relevant understanding of tumour growth, disease progression or mechanisms of drug action.